OIDC the Hard Way: Integrating Grafana with Keycloak

 Overview

-Parts 1 and 2 built the foundation: Vault manages all credentials, External Secrets Operator bridges them into Kubernetes, cert-manager automates TLS, and Keycloak runs as a production-grade identity provider with clustered session state.
+Parts 1 and 2 built the foundation: Vault manages all credentials, External Secrets Operator bridges them into Kubernetes, cert-manager automates TLS, and Keycloak runs as a production-grade identity provider.

 Part 3 is where that infrastructure proves its value: integrating Grafana with Keycloak via OpenID Connect to eliminate Grafana's native login form entirely.
 By the end, there is no Grafana password database.
 No local admin account.
 Every login redirects to Keycloak, authenticates against the central identity layer, and maps realm roles to Grafana permissions automatically.